mavwong/Tensorflow-2.0-and-Keras-API-starter-template/README.md

 ## Project Detail

 The notebook is a guideline for the author for upcoming projects.
-The main takeaway here is it uses the latest `tensorflow` high level api and dataset to understand artificial neural network, convolutional neural network and recurrent neural network, hence `deep learning.`
+The main takeaway here is it uses the latest `tensorflow 2.0` high level api and dataset to understand artificial neural network, convolutional neural network and recurrent neural network, hence *deep learning*.

 ## Getting Started